Wendy Williams faces backlash for joke about Amie Harwick's death

 Upon watching the episode, some viewers called for Williams to be terminated from her position, citing a series of "inappropriate" comments from the talk show host.

-"Hey @WendyWilliams- CLASSLESS MOVE making a joke about a domestic violence victim," wrote the musician Nita Strauss.
+"Hey @WendyWilliams- CLASSLESS MOVE making a joke about a domestic violence victim," the musician Nita Strauss wrote.
 "Amie Harwick, an amazing woman and champion for mental health awareness was senselessly killed and you used it as an opportunity for a one liner."

-"So far in 2020 and bearing in mind its only febuary," wrote another viewer.
+"So far in 2020 and bearing in mind its only [February]," another viewer wrote.
 "Wendy Williams has joked about Joaquin Pheonix' cleft lip, told gay men to stop wearing our dresses and now has joked about Drew Careys ex Amie Hardwick dying by falling off a balcony by saying 'just get down.'
 Disgraceful!"

 Similar calls for Williams' termination were made last week after she made remarks perceived as anti-LGBTQ.
 On Friday, Williams apologized for those remarks in a video posted to her social media accounts.